His boyhood friend is in a nursing home.

 And the questions I won’t ask: Is it because you’re reminded of your own mortality?
 Is it because you would not want to feel the emotions that would inevitably arise, watching this lifelong friendship dissolve into the ethereal?
 Or is it that you would prefer to remember him as the fit, healthy doctor he was for so many years?

-I suspect it is a combination of those things, with stronger emphasis on the latter.
+I suspect it is a combination of those things.

 And I am no closer to asking that question.
 He is so animated right now, so engrossed in the present through his past, now I dare not interrupt.